-As you know, knowledge of the nature of Planck’s constant is the only key that can open the way to understand the foundations of quantum theory.
-This statement is true, since only an understanding of where the Planck constant comes from, will enable us to derive the equations describing quantum physics from the variational principle (recall that the Schrödinger, Klein-Gordon-Fock and Dirac equations were postulated and have not yet been obtained from the first principles).
+Finding out the nature of Planck’s constant is the key that can open the door for us to understand quantum mechanics, to write a complete quantum theory, avoiding the currently dominant axiomatic approach.
+This is the only way to understand the foundations of quantum theory.
+This statement is true, since only an understanding of where the Planck constant comes from, will enable us to derive the equations describing quantum physics from the variational principle (recall that the Schrödinger, Klein-Gordon-Fock and Dirac equations were postulated and have not yet been derived from the first principles).

 It should be noted that the problems listed above are not independent, as it seems at first glance, and with due regard for the time-dependent metric of space, they are all solved simultaneously.
 The problem of Maxwell’s equations of electrodynamics is caused by the fact that they were written for a static Universe (the metric tensor does not depend on time), which led to the problems mentioned above.
 That is why the Maxwell’s electrodynamics not makes it possible to take into account the cosmological redshift (when the metric tensor depends on time).
 Moreover, it also is not suitable for describing phenomena on microscales (Quantum Mechanics), when the loss of energy by the system is associated with the expansion of the Universe (i.e., with small, adiabatic changes in the metric tensor).
 In this case, the energy loss (realized through the electromagnetic field) becomes comparable in magnitude with the energy of the (quantum) system itself.